jpdias/aWareHouse/README.md

 ### aWareHouse

 We are in the rise of IoT (Internet of Things).
 A world where everything is connected and we can, with simple tools, monitor and control everything.
-In this context, there is a lot of room to a more recurrent use of dierent programming paradigms: from the hardware to the cloud, there is a need to interact with many dierent layers of system architecture for a single application.
+In this context, there is a lot of room to a more recurrent use of diferent programming paradigms: from the hardware to the cloud, there is a need to interact with many diferent layers of system architecture for a single application.

 This application, aWareHouse, was designed with the objective of, with a simple interface, we can monitor a house or a warehouse in terms of environment conditions (temperature, humidity, sound and luminosity).